gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/FAQ/Medicare.md

-**MEDICARE**
+# Medicare

+## Medicare

 It is very important that you understand Medicare.
 Medicare plans MUST be billed before Medicaid plans.
 If claims are submitted without the pharmacy billing the member’s Medicare plan will be rejected.
 Medicare rejections should **NOT** be overridden.

 **If you feel a members Medicare eligibility is not correct in VUE360RX, please send an email to SPBMEligibility@gainwelltechnologies.com for verification**